Why Teens Have More Than One Snapchat Account (And What Parents Should Know)

 I get it.
 Truly.

-But most of the time, that approach shuts the conversation down before it even begins.
-Teenagers are incredibly sensitive to feeling surveilled, and once they believe a parent is simply trying to “catch them,” the walls go up fast.
+Teenagers are incredibly sensitive to feeling surveilled, and once they believe a parent is trying to “catch them,” the walls go up fast.

 A better starting point is curiosity.

 That doesn’t mean pretending you’re not concerned.
-It simply means approaching the conversation in a way that keeps the door open.
+It means approaching the conversation in a way that keeps the door open.

 Sometimes it can be as simple as saying: